-- 1. An elective outside the course list in Article 4.2 may be included if each of the following requirements are met: - a. the course must be provided at Master's level and should be relevant to the study programme; - b. the course is successfully completed elsewhere during the period that the student is enrolled in the Master's programme Entrepreneurship; - c. the Programme Director for the study programme in question has provided the Examinations Board with a positive recommendation; - d. there is no substantial overlap between the course concerned and any other courses in the Master's study programme.
+- 1. An elective outside the course list in Article 4.2 may be included if each of the following requirements are met: - a. the course must be provided at Master's level and should be relevant to the study programme; - b. the course is successfully completed elsewhere during the period that the student is enrolled in the Master's programme Entrepreneurship; - c. the Programme Director has provided the Examinations Board with a positive recommendation; - d. there is no substantial overlap between the course concerned and any other courses in the Master's study programme.